WilliamMurray-research/2026-0001-D/README.md

 ---

-*Contributions off: however, you are welcome to copy and adapt*
+*Contributions off: however, you are welcome to copy and adapt, in accordance with the requirements of the licence*